usc-isi-i2/kgtk/docs/transform/query.md

     `query` command will not perform any validation and may fail when given invalid KGTK files.

 !!! note
-    <b>Important restriction:</b> if an input is specified to be coming from standard input
-    none of the commands feeding the query must themselves be query commands due to database locking considerations.
+    **Important restriction:** if an input is specified to be coming from standard input none of the commands feeding the query must themselves be query commands due to database locking considerations.
 Future versions will relax this restriction.